-It’s Memorial Day and that means its officially summer (well, not according to the calendar – but where I’m from its all the more pomp and circumstance then needed to mark the start of summer).
-The pools are open, the kids are biding their last few days in school and the extra propane tank is filled waiting for its moment in the spotlight.
-In my family, summer also marks the beginning of birthday season, so its one reason celebrate after another!
+It's Memorial Day, and that means its officially summer.
+Well, not according to the calendar, but where I'm from it's all the more pomp and circumstance than needed to mark the start of summer.
+The pools are open, the kids are biding their last few days in school, and the extra propane tank is filled waiting for its moment in the spotlight.
+In my family, summer also marks the beginning of birthday season, so it's one reason to celebrate after another!

 What do you and yours have planned for the summer of 2011?
 (I'm planning to live vicariously through your awesome vacation stories)

 Sausage Kabobs with Artichoke and Mushrooms

 - 1 can artichoke hearts, drained and cut in half

 - 2 cups mushroom caps, removed of stems

 Sausage Kabobs Sandwich

 - large red bell pepper, cut into large sections